North Carolina vs. St. John's (NY) Predictions & Picks - Women's NCAA Tournament First Round

 North Carolina Schedule Analysis

-- The Tar Heels' best win this season came in a 60-50 victory against the No. 10 Notre Dame Fighting Irish on January 8.
+- On January 8, the Tar Heels registered their signature win of the season, a 60-50 victory over the Notre Dame Fighting Irish, who rank No. 10 in the AP's Top 25.

-- The Tar Heels have seven Quadrant 1 wins, tied for the 18th-most in the nation.
-But they also have 10 Quadrant 1 losses, tied for the 24th-most.
+- The Tar Heels have tied for the 18th-most Quadrant 1 wins in the country (seven), but also have tied for the 24th-most Quadrant 1 losses (10).

 North Carolina 2022-23 Best Wins